minio/docs/source/includes/k8s/deploy-operator.rst

    Alternatively, you can generate x.509 TLS certificates signed by a known and trusted CA and pass those certificates to MinIO Tenants.
-   See :ref:`minio-tls-user-generated` for more complete documentation.
+   See :ref:`minio-tls` for more complete documentation.

 Procedure
 ---------